Generalized Clifford-Severi Inequality and the Volume of Irregular Varieties: Introduction and preliminaries

-In section 3 we study the behavior of linear systems under \'etale Galois covers.
+In section 2 we study the properties of the invariants $h^0_a(L)$ and $\delta(L)$ associated to any line bundle $L$ on $X$.
+Section 3 is devoted to studying the behavior of linear systems under \'etale Galois covers.
 Here, the concepts of {\it continuous fixed part} and {\it continuous moving part} of $L$ play an special role.
-This analysis is a cornerstone in the proof of main theorem and provides results of independent interest on linear series on irregular varieties.
-It turns out that (see Theorems 3.2 and 3.5 for more complete results):
+This analysis is a cornerstone in the proof of the main theorem and provides results of independent interest on linear series on irregular varieties.
+It turns out that (see Theorems \ref{continuousresolution} and \ref{etale} for more complete results):